Liver Disease Public Health Emergency in Wales

 Our patient information publications are widely used by clinicians across the country, and in partnership with the RCGP, we have produced a toolkit to support GPs in their quest for early diagnosis of liver disease in a primary care setting.

 GPs across Wales can access the toolkit here: RCGP toolkit

-Wales Love Your Liver Roadshow and community events
+Wales Love Your Liver Roadshow

-We take our Mobile Scanning Unit to locations across Wales, offering members of the public a liver health screener, a free liver scan, a consultation with a liver expert, and free health publications.
+Each year, we deliver a public awareness roadshow, touring Wales in our mobile unit.
+We take our Mobile Scanning Unit to locations across Wales, offering members of the public a liver health screener, free liver scan, health publications and information.

-Check the latest roadshow schedule
+- You can view the latest roadshow schedule here.

 Community Events and Liver Health Awareness Talks

 The outreach team attend health and wellbeing events in the community raising awareness of liver disease and promoting liver health.
 This is often in partnership with third sector organisations as well as the NHS in Wales.